pyOpenSci/lessons/README.md

 nox -s docs-live
 ```

-## Contributing to this guide
+## Contributing to pyOpenSci lessons

 We welcome and issues and pull requests to improve the content of this guide.
-If you'd like to see an improvement, please [open an issue](https://github.com/pyOpenSci/python-package-guide/issues/new/choose).
+If you'd like to see an improvement, please [open an issue](https://github.com/pyOpenSci/lessons/issues/new/choose).

 ## Contributors ✨